14 Marketing Terms you Can’t Live Without

 About the term: Bottom-of-the-funnel content is also known as BOFU content.
 It’s the opposite of top-of-the-funnel content, and it works as a final push toward making a conversion.
 For example, as a marketer, you know that when you’re first trying to catch the attention of potential customers, you’re not going to talk about super specific product offerings.

-However, when you know exactly the products that a potential client is interested, you’re able to deliver content that is directed toward their specific interests.
-BOFU content is all about presenting the information that users want to know before they purchase a product — information that will entice them to actually purchase.
+When you know exactly the products that a client is interested in, you’re able to deliver content that is directed toward their specific interests.
+BOFU content is all about presenting the information that users want to know before they purchase a product.

-Why it’s important to marketers: Content is extremely important to any marketing campaign, and as a marketer, you constantly have to think about the kind of content you want to create to get the best results.
+Why it’s important to marketers: Content is extremely important to any marketing campaign.
+As a marketer, you constantly have to think about the kind of content you want to create to get the best results.
 There are tons of different kinds of content, but bottom-of-the-funnel content helps to drive conversions home.

 For example, marketers will use bottom-of-the-funnel content in an email that goes to users that have an item in their cart, has expressed interest in an item, or is close to converting.

 3. Bounce rate

 About the term: Bounce rate refers to the percentage of people who land on your website and leave without clicking or navigating anywhere else on your site.
-In the world of marketing, you should strive to have an extremely low bounce rate, which would translate to having a low percentage of people who only view the first page they land on once they’ve arrived on your website.
+In the world of marketing, you should strive to have an extremely low bounce rate.
+This will translate to having a low percentage of people who only view the first page they land on once they’ve arrived on your website.
 There are a ton of things that contribute to bounce rate including page speed, lack of navigation, or lack of actionable buttons or content.